-The building and tree classification algorithm classifies points as building or tree based on their relationship to a calculated best-fit planar surface inside of each segment (bin) of lidar data.
-Points that are close to the calculated plane are considered building, and point that are far from the planar surface are classified as high vegetation.
+The building and tree classification algorithm classifies points as "building" or "tree" based on their relationship to a calculated best-fit planar surface inside each segment (bin) of lidar data.
+Points that are close to the calculated plane are classified as building, and point that are far from the planar surface are classified as high vegetation.

 This setting specifies the size of each bin using either Point Spacings or Meters when evaluating points to see how far they are from a calculated planar surface.